43615/dcim/README.md

 ## Direct register number selection
 - `,` writes a number to a single-use direct register selector and marks it as valid.
 - This selector can only be written to and expires (becomes invalid) at the next call of any register command.
-- When it's valid, register commands access the register specified by the selector and don't process the next character as a register name.
+- When it's valid, register commands access the register specified by the selector instead of stealing the next character as a register name.
-- Example: `[test] sa 97,l p` (assuming input base is 10).
+- Example: `sa` and `97,s` are equivalent (assuming input base is 10).
 - If no register name is provided and the selector is marked as invalid, an error message is displayed.
 - Advantages/use cases:
   - Enables scripts to select registers automatically without having to convert the number to a string first (`123,s` is shorter than `123a[s]r+x`).